Characteristics, Types, and Functions of Electrolytic Capacitors

 7. Tuning: System tuning of frequency-related circuits, such as mobile phones, radios, and televisions.

-9. Energy storage: Stores electrical energy for release when necessary, such as camera flash, heating equipment, and so on.
+9. Energy Storage: Stores electrical energy for release when necessary, such as camera flash, heating equipment, motor starting applications, and power backup systems.

-According to analysis and statistics, the electrolytic capacitor package types are mainly divided into the following 10 categories:
+According to analysis and statistics, electrolytic capacitor package types are mainly divided into the following categories:

 1. Divided into three categories according to structure: fixed capacitors, variable capacitors, and trimmer capacitors.

-2. Classified by electrolyte: organic dielectric capacitors, inorganic dielectric capacitors, electrolytic capacitors, electric heating capacitors, and air dielectric capacitors.
+2. Classified by dielectric: organic dielectric capacitors, inorganic dielectric capacitors, electrolytic capacitors, and air dielectric capacitors.

-3. According to the purpose are high-frequency bypass, low-frequency bypass, filtering, tuning, high-frequency coupling, low-frequency coupling, small capacitors.
+3. According to the purpose: high-frequency bypass, low-frequency bypass, filtering, tuning, high-frequency coupling, low-frequency coupling, and small capacitors.

-4. According to the manufacturing materials, it can be divided into ceramic capacitors, polyester capacitors, electrolytic capacitors, tantalum capacitors, and advanced polypropylene capacitors.
+4. According to the manufacturing materials, it can be divided into ceramic capacitors, polyester capacitors, electrolytic capacitors (both aluminum and tantalum types), and advanced polypropylene capacitors.

 5. High-frequency bypass: ceramic capacitors, mica capacitors, glass film capacitors, polyester capacitors, glass glaze capacitors.